-We take our water supplies for granted, yet they are limited.
-Only 1% of all the world’s water can be used for drinking.
-Nearly 97% of the world’s water is salty or otherwise undrinkable, and the remaining 2% is locked away in ice caps and glaciers.
-There is no “new” water; whether our source of water is a stream, river, lake, spring or well, we are using the same water the dinosaurs used millions of years ago.
+We take our water supply for granted, yet water is limited.
+Only 1% of the world’s water can be used for drinking.
+Nearly 97% of the world’s water is salty or otherwise undrinkable, and the remaining 2% are locked in ice caps and glaciers.
+There is no “new” water: whether our source of water is a stream, river, lake, spring or well – we are using the same water that dinosaurs used millions of years ago.

 How to Conserve Water